How ACT is Responding to Student Feedback

 Student Experience Survey – Focus Area Scores

-While most ACT Affiliated Colleges meet ACT benchmarks in SES data, in recent times the ACT Academic Quality Committee (AQC) has requested two Affiliated Colleges respond to below benchmark scores in the Skills Development focus area and one Affiliated College in the Learning Resources area.
+While most ACT Affiliated Colleges meet ACT benchmarks in SES data, in recent times the ACT Academic Quality Committee (AQC) has requested two Affiliated Colleges respond to below benchmark scores in the Peer Engagement area.

 Graduate Outcomes Survey – Graduate Attributes Scale Scores

-In recent times the AQC has requested two Affiliated Colleges to respond to below benchmark scores on the Collaborative Skills indicator and one Affiliated College in the Adaptive Skills indicator.
-The Social Research Centre do not provide National benchmark data on the Graduate Attributes Scale Scores, however for the Course Experience Questionnaire – Overall Satisfaction, the ACT scored 94% compared to the National average of 78.6%.
+The Social Research Centre does not provide National benchmark data on the Graduate Attributes Scale Scores, however for the Course Experience Questionnaire – Overall Satisfaction, the ACT scored 95.1% compared to the National average of 78.6%.

 Moderation

-ACT conducts a process of using external moderators to review samples of assessment from units across the ACT Consortium in each of its sub-fields within the three main departments of Bible and Languages, Christian Thought and History and Ministry and Practice.
+ACT conducts a process of using external moderators to review samples of assessment from units across the ACT Consortium in each of its unit fields within the three main departments of Bible and Languages, Christian Thought and History, and Ministry and Practice.

-For Semester 1 2023 there were 1243 units in scope for moderation.
+For Semester 1 2024 there were 400 units in scope for moderation.
 There were no issues of concern raised for a significant majority of the units moderated.
-Of issues raised, the main concern of moderators was “Feedback to students” (104 units, 8.4%), and this issue is being addressed at the levels of marker, college, and consortium.
+Of issues raised, the main concern of moderators was “Feedback to students” (75 units, 18.75%) and this issue continues to be addressed at the levels of marker, college, and consortium.

 In the Bible and Languages department, moderators provided comments and feedback to the relevant markers, where units were flagged, on how they may improve provision of timely and constructive feedback to students.
-This is a consortium-wide issue, which has been addressed through a presentation to Affiliated College Academic Deans, and at a workshop at the ACT PD Conference.
-The New Testament Moderator noted that some students struggle to apply their exegesis to their ministry context (Learning Outcome C), and markers need to improve their feedback to students on application.
-Guidelines for Application for students and academic staff are being developed.
+This is a consortium-wide issue, which continues to be addressed through professional development and forms the basis of a unit in our new Graduate Certificate of Theological Education (a learning and teaching award for academic and professional staff).
+Moderators have noted that some students struggle to apply their exegesis to their ministry context (Learning Outcome C).

-Moderators have expressed that these issues form a small percentage of the units, that the quality of the work by staff and students is pleasing overall, and that this bodes well for the future ministry of ACT graduate
+Moderators have expressed that the above issues are present in a minority of units and that the quality of the work by staff and students is pleasing overall, which bodes well for the future ministry of ACT graduates.